Skip to main content

 Access Control List

 An Access Control List (ACL) is a feature in network switch hardware.
 This feature allows the switch to block or allow network traffic based on specific conditions.
 The conditions are input by a technician using the network switch's Console Port or web user interface.
 This ACL is applied on a port-by-port basis (physical network ports on the hardware).
-Think of an ACL like a traffic monitor that inspects every network packet that enters or exits a network port.
+Think of an ACL as a traffic monitor that inspects every network packet entering or exiting a network port.
 The packet(s) will either be blocked or permitted based on the conditions in the ACL.
 Depending on the capabilities of the network switch, the ACL may be applied to incoming traffic, outgoing traffic, or both.
 The most common ACL used in ETC networks is to block sACN lighting levels.

 In this example, two different areas of a building each have a lighting controller that both use sACN universe 1.
-Both areas of the building exist on same lighting network but different lighting switches.
+Both areas of the building exist on the same lighting network but are on different lighting switches.
 It is then desirable to block sACN traffic between the network switches so that area A doesn't accidentally control area B.

 For more information on how to configure ACLs in Cisco network switches, see this article.